richardschoen/QshOni/README.md

 The command automatically creates the selected output file (OUTFILE) via SQL on the first record write if not found.
 And the file can be deleted and recreated automatically if desired.
 Records are inserted using an SQL INSERT statement run via the RUNSQL command.

-Fields in the dlog file database table:
+Fields in the DB2 log file database table:
  - LOGID - Unique ID sequence number - INT(identity)
  - LOGMSGTYPE - Log message type - CHAR(10)
- - LOGMSG - MLog mssage text - CHAR(330)
+ - LOGMSG - Log message text - CHAR(330)
- - CRTTIME - DB2 timestamp of created log entry - TIMESTAMP
+ - CRTTIME - DB2 timestamp of log entry - TIMESTAMP

 **MSG** - This field should have the message text you want to write to the log file.
 Max length is 330.
 Trying to make sure this will fit into the 378 character spool file limit if printed.